-The inspector review the infection control practices in the centre and noted that since the introduction of public health safety guidelines, the provider had put a number of measures in place to maintain the safety and welfare of staff and residents.
-Regular temperature checks were occurring, social distancing was practiced and staff wore appropriate personal protective equipment (PPE) when supporting residents.
+Since the introduction of public health safety guidelines, the provider put a number of measures in place to maintain the safety and welfare of staff and residents. regular temperature checks were occurring, social distancing was practiced and staff wore appropriate PPE when supporting residents.
 The provider had contingency plans in place in response to an outbreak of infection at this centre, which included arrangements should residents require isolation as well as the response to decreasing staff numbers.